Renaissance Spell Logo

 In Raphael's paintings, especially the Madonnas, the picture embodies an ideal of Sculpture: a certain pose contained within a certain shape; not a mere outline, but a mass of which we see one contour at a time.
 And in his painting, as we said above, he realized again a sculpture ideal, of one wishing to see no more than what we do, no more to either side, or above or below.

 In 1508, Raphael went to Rome, and, under Pope Julius II. patronage, he begins the great wall paintings of the Vatican which are the full bloom of decorative art.
-He also paints portraits which surely, among Raphael's paintings, remain the most prodigious representations of realistic study.
+He also paints portraits which surely, among Raphael's creations, remain the most prodigious representations of realistic study.

 Raphael - School of Athens